murilo-toddy/autunumus/improc/README.md

 ## Configuration

-Some functionalities can be changed by modifying constants defined in header files. `main.cpp` defines witch algorithm will run when program is executed.
+All constants are defined in the `constants.h` file and should be modified to properly represent the usage case.

 ### Camera Calibration

 This camera calibration algorithm works based on chessboard detection.
 Add chessboard input images to `setup/calibration_images` in `jpg` format.

-Calibration matrices will be printed to standard output once execution is finished.
-Matrices declared in `camera/matrices.h` are the ones used to generate correction maps to live video.
+After execution, the new correction matrices will be saved in a file and are ready to be used on the next main execution.

 ### Color Picking